Dead Hand: Commanding rocket

 This is the only well-known element of the entire system.
-In the complex sits a 15P011 rocket with the index 15A11 developed by KB "Yuzhnoe", based on the 15A16 (Or MR UR-100U) rocket.
+In the complex sits a 15P011 rocket with the index 15A11 developed by KB "Yuzhnoe", based on the 15A16 (or MR UR-100U) rocket.
 With a commanding radio warhead designated 15B99 designed by the LPI Design Bureau, this ensures the transmission of launch orders from the central command post to all missile launch complexes under the impedance of nuclear explosions and active ECMs during the unpowered flight phase.
 Technical operation is completely identical to operating the 15A16 base rocket.
 The 15P716 launcher is a shaft-shaped automatic passive system of the "Missile launch facility" type, most likely an upgraded facility coded as OS-84, but does not rule out the possibility of basing the rocket in other types of silos.
 Development began in 1974 by the order of the Ministry of Defense.
 Flight tests were carried out on the NIIP-5 range (Baikonur) from 1979 to 1986.
-A total of 7 launches (with six successful and one partially successful) were conducted and the system had entered service in January of 1985.
+A total of 7 launches (with six successful and one partially successful) were conducted and the system entered service in January 1985.
 The 15B99 warhead weighs 1412 kg.